 Consumers will have to take a damp microfiber towel and clean it inside.

 There’s no option to take it out and wash it outside the base station because it’s fixed.

-Unlike the Dreame W10 pro and the Roborock S7 MaxV Ultra, where the robot’s mopping module is built-in, the Yeedi Mop Station Pro’s mopping module is detachable.
+Unlike the Dreame W10 Pro and the Roborock S7 MaxV Ultra, where the robot’s mopping module is built-in, the Yeedi Mop Station Pro’s is detachable.

-At first, I thought this was a water tank, but when I looked closely, this contraption houses the motor and wiring to spin the pads.
+At first, I thought this was a water tank, but when I looked closely, I thought this contraption houses the motor and wiring to spin the pads.